KLawso12/C23-Monte_Carlo_Dice_Simulation/README.md

 # C23-Monte_Carlo_Dice_Simulation
-A Simple program that solves the Monte Carlo for a number of user-selected dice, where the number of trials is one billion.
+A Simple program that solves the Monte Carlo for a number of user-selected dice, where the number of trials is N, selected by the user.

 ## compiling with GCC
 gcc -std=c23 -o monte_carlo_dice monte_carlo_dice.c

 ##using the program
-./monte_carlo_dice.exe [dice1faces] [dice2faces] ...
+./monte_carlo_dice.exe [numberoftrials] [dice1faces] [dice2faces] ...

 ## example
-./monte_carlo_dice 6 6 6 6
+./monte_carlo_dice 1000000000 6 6 6 6

 ## output
 - shows faces per die
 - calculates theoretical mean
-- runs 1 billion Monte Carlo iterations
+- runs N Monte Carlo iterations
 - outputs simulated mean

 ## notes and things I've ran into while making this